ShenQi1996/Half_Note/README.md

 ## 1. Background and Overview

-Plano is a virtual piano that when user click on it, it will play a sound.
+Plano is a music maker that when user click on it, it will play a sound.

 ## 2 Functionlity and MVP